gatling/frontline-doc/content/reference/current/user/repositories/index.md

 {{< img src="create-repository-s3.png" alt="AWS S3" >}}

-- **Profile name**: choose a profile described in `~/.aws/credentials`, or select `Use environment or system variables` to use the permissions granted to the EC2 FrontLine instance
+- **Profile name**: choose a profile described in `~/.aws/credentials`, or select `Use environment or system variables` to use the permissions granted to the EC2 Gatling Enterprise instance
 - **Region**: the region where you created your bucket
 - **Bucket name**: the bucket name